ArkinSolomon/xpkg-docs/docs/registry-api/status-codes.md

 ## Status Code `401`

 The requester was not authorized to perform an action.
-An authorization token may be required.
+An authorization token may be required, or the token provided may have insufficient permissions.
+Routes that require authorization show "No" if no token needs to be provided, or they show the permissions required.

 ## Status Code `403`